-Signwriting in Dundee since the 1960s, we continue to hand letter, especially classic vehicles.
-Traditional signwriting and gold leaf is often used for vintage commercial vehicles.
+Signwriting in Dundee since the 1960s, Brian Roberston continues to transform vintage commercial vehicles.

-Harry Lawson’s 1960s Atkinson eight-wheel tanker and 1930s Albion were carefully restored.
+Harry Lawson’s 1960s Atkinson eight-wheel tanker and 1930s Albion were carefully restored over several years.
 The vehicles were dismantled to the chassis before mechanical and electrical work was completed.
-Each were then built back together, using original panels where available.
+Each was built back together, using original panels where available.
 Then the painting began.

 Throughout the stripping down process, interior and exterior panels were either refurbished or replaced.
 This helped avoid any hard to reach places when the vehicles were assembled again.
-Both the cabs and bodies were thoroughly prepared; filling, sanding and smoothing the chassis and cab.
+Both the cabs and bodies were thoroughly prepared by filling, sanding and smoothing the chassis and cab.

 Once the bodies and cabs were sanded and cleaned, primer was brushed onto bare surfaces before a full undercoat.
 Sanding between coats is also necessary to achieve a smoother finish.
 Then, at least two coats of gloss were applied over three different colours: green, red and white.

 All paints used are oil based and everything is brush applied by hand.
-Traditional coach painting is sought after, mainly for vintage restorations.
+Traditional coach painting is sought after, mainly for vintage restoration.

 The lettering and graphics had to be authentic and display the lorries’ heritage.
 Old photographs were examined and memories were stretched to determine the sizes, positions and typefaces used.
 Patterns were then drawn before being transferred to the panels.

 The tanker’s bands of colour on the sides, as well as the front and rear domes were also primed, undercoated and glossed before lettering.